Edwards strong again, No. 23 Texas Tech tops Iowa St. 72-52

 Tyrese Haliburton scored 13 points for Iowa State, and Michael Jacobson had 10.

-Davide Moretti had 17 points and was 3 of 6 from long range, making two of three in the second half.
-Edwards made all three of his shots from long range in the second half, when the Red Raiders were 6 of 12 from beyond the arc.
+“It’s frustrating,” said Haliburton, who was 1 of 5 from 3 while Prentiss Nixon missed all seven of his attempts.
+“Obviously, we care a lot about this program, for each other and how we’re performing right now isn’t the best to our ability.”

-Terrence Shannon scored 11 points on 4-of-4 shooting as Texas Tech finished 54% from the field while Iowa State shot just 36%.
+Davide Moretti had 17 points and was 3 of 6 from long range, making 2 of 3 in the second half.
+Edwards made all three of his shots from long range in the second half, when the Red Raiders were 6 of 12 from deep.

-Each team had nine turnovers in a sloppy first 10 minutes, and the Cyclones finished with a season-high 20 turnovers.
-Iowa State had four straight turnovers during Texas Tech’s 18-2 run for a 68-42 lead.
+Terrence Shannon scored 11 points on 4-of-4 shooting as Texas Tech finished 54% from the field while Iowa State shot just 36% in a second straight loss to a ranked team in Texas.
+The Cyclones fell to the Bears 68-55 on Wednesday.

-It was just the second time this season the Cyclones have had more turnovers than their opponent.
+“I think if you look at every game, there’s like four- or five-minute stretches, middle of the second half today, start of the second half at Baylor, we compete,” Jacobson said, “and then for whatever reason everyone just shuts off.”

 BIG PICTURE

-Iowa State: The Cyclones are still perfect with their trend of the outcome hinging on each team’s shooting percentage.
+Iowa State: The Cyclones remained perfect with their trend of the outcome hinging on each team’s shooting percentage.
 Iowa State dropped to 0-9 when the other team shoots better.
 The Cyclones are 8-0 when they have the edge from the field.

-Texas Tech: The Red Raiders still haven’t lost consecutive home games in four seasons under coach Chris Beard.
-They had a 15-game home winning streak stopped by No. 2 Baylor in their previous game in Lubbock.
-That loss to the Bears was the first on Texas Tech’s court since Iowa State’s 68-64 victory last January.
+Texas Tech: The Red Raiders still haven’t lost consecutive home games in four seasons under Beard.
+The loss to the Bears was the first on Texas Tech’s court since Iowa State’s 68-64 victory last January.

 UP NEXT